subsquid/mipt-2025-fall-hometask-template/README.md

 ## Known caveats

-* Data processing may sometimes hang indefinitely if there are Subsquid Portal connection issues
+* Data processing may sometimes hang indefinitely if there are Subsquid Portal connection issues.
+* ETL framework assumes some consistency guarantees from ClickHouse database that might not hold for all ClickHouse setups by default.
+Although we have not analyzed the matter carefully, we believe it is possible to get required guarantees from all kinds of ClickHouse instances.